First Year Summer Experience (FYSE) Program

 First Year Summer Experience 2021

-Women in Engineering's First Year Summer Experience (FYSE) is a FREE three-week virtual summer program offered through the University of Maryland’s (UMD) A. James Clark School of Engineering for students admitted to the Division of Letters & Sciences (L&S).
+Women in Engineering's First Year Summer Experience (FYSE) is a FREE three-week virtual summer program offered through the University of Maryland’s (UMD) A. James Clark School of Engineering.
 Accepting enrollment at the University of Maryland is a requirement for all participants of FYSE.

-One of the primary goals of the FYSE program is to strengthen engineering-related mathematics skills, with a particular focus on pre-calculus.
+One of the primary goals of the FYSE program is to strengthen engineering-related mathematics skills.
 The math-intensive curriculum emphasizes practicing and strengthening engineering problem-solving skills.
 The FYSE program is designed to stimulate students’ interest in the field of engineering through exposure to exciting fields, such as aerospace engineering, and incorporating content relevant to current events.
 Each week, students will participate in several virtual classroom hours, in both synchronous and asynchronous sessions.
 Coursework will be taught by an engineering faculty member.
 A schedule of the program will be posted soon.

 In addition to the academic components, the program is designed to cultivate community and build a network of support among participants.
 Community-building will be strengthened through various team-building activities, such as a virtual group challenge activity and virtual social events and activities.
 The FYSE program assists in facilitating students’ acclimation, exposure, and access to the Clark School and the UMD campus.
 Students will participate in a series of seminars featuring faculty researchers in various departments within the Clark School of Engineering.
 Additional seminars provide important information, resources, and support structures for students as they prepare for transfer into the Clark School.
 These sessions provide a unique opportunity for students to have access to Clark School resources and to begin developing a strong network of support, while learning about various research and extracurricular opportunities offered throughout the UMD campus.